aidanduffy68-prog/ABC/docs/ORACLE_POSITIONING_FRAMEWORK.md

 ```
 ┌─────────────────────────────────────────────┐
-│  THE ORACLE LAYER FOR INTELLIGENCE          │
+│  THE ORACLE LAYER FOR SOVEREIGN INTELLIGENCE          │
 ├─────────────────────────────────────────────┤
 │                                             │
 │  Polymarket → UMA Oracle                    │